jlstewart379/rufus/README.md

 ------------------------------
 - gem install rufus
 - require 'rufus' in your Gemfile
-- Create a config.yml in project directory (the one with .xcodeproj in it) with the following information:
 - In your env.rb new up a rufus driver in a method that MUST be named selenium.

 ````ruby